AlanD20/env-simulator/README.md

 Environment Simulator is a real-world simulation of how pollutions spread with their effects in the environment.

 ###### Notice:
-This project is a solution for a [task](TASK.md).
-You can look at the file for more information about the task and rules of how to implement the environment simulation.
+This is my solution for [this task](TASK.md).

+Feedback according to the required tasks, are found at [feedback pdf](feedback.pdf) file.

 ---